realworldocaml/book/en/08a-objects.md

 ## Object Polymorphism ##

-_(yminsky: Maybe this is a good time to talk about the nature of object subtyping?)_

 Functions can also take object arguments.
-Let's construct a new object `average` that's the average of any two objects with a `get` method.
+Let's construct a new object `average` that returns the average of any two objects with a `get` method.

 ```ocaml